 A Picture is Worth a Thousand Words; Sometimes That Isn’t Enough

 One of the things I frequently discuss with other hunters is the importance of public perceptions of hunting.
-I would imagine that most non-hunters never personally witness or participate in a hunt, meaning that their perception of hunting is developed through their perception of hunters.
-This means that the way we portray ourselves and represent hunting has impacts on the future of the activity (since hunting is affected by laws that are determined by a largely non-hunting voting public).
-As hunters, what do we do when one of our primary ways of representing hunting contributes to the very misunderstandings about the intentions and character of hunters that we work so hard to change?
+I imagine that most non-hunters never personally witness or participate in a hunt.
+They develop a perception of hunting that reflects their perception of hunters.
+The way we portray ourselves and represent hunting impacts the future of the activity (since hunting is affected by laws that are determined by a largely non-hunting voting public).
+As hunters, what do we do when one of our primary ways of showing hunting contributes to the very misunderstandings about the intentions and character of hunters that we work so hard to change?

-I’ve seen many heated debates and angry comments on social media sites begin around a picture of a hunter and an animal he/she has killed (take a look at any of Cameron Hanes’s pictures for examples).
+I’ve seen many heated debates and angry comments on social media sites begin around a picture of a hunter and an animal he or she has killed.
 This is one of the most common ways that hunters represent the story of the hunt.
 I think the use of photos from a hunt can be a great opportunity to engage with non-hunters and express ourselves, but perhaps an opportunity that is sometimes difficult to capture, especially when taking place in the impersonal space of social media.

 One of the things I’d like to do here is try to offer any non-hunting readers a glimpse into the mindset and intention of hunters when we post these sorts of pictures.
 Of course, there are exceptions to every rule, and like any group of people, we’re not all the same.
 But I can at least speak to my experience of the people I hunt with and most hunters I know.
 For hunters, I think there are some things we can do to better represent ourselves through these pictures.
 Most people probably already do these things, but in the interest of a well-rounded discussion, I’ll speak to hunters, too.

-First, let’s try to diffuse some preconceptions for non-hunters reading this, which I hope there are (you’ll have to honestly be open to reconsidering some ideas).
-Here’s how I assume it looks to you: hunting pictures are probably reminiscent of colonizers standing over a conquered land, or images of a defeated army, or iconic representations of a hero having triumphed over a weaker foe.
+First, let’s try to diffuse some preconceptions for non-hunters reading this, which I hope there are.
+Here’s how I imagine it looks to you: hunting pictures are probably reminiscent of colonizers standing over a conquered land, or images of a defeated army, or iconic representations of a hero having triumphed over a weaker foe.
 In other words, it probably evokes associations of blood thirst, anger, and superiority.
 Perhaps something similar to this?

 In summary, the moment when the animal walks out and an arrow or bullet is released is only one step in the process.
 It’s the culmination of immeasurable effort and commitment (and other than my attempt in the previous paragraph, we don’t really try to measure it, because it’s the process that’s important, and the whole is far greater than the sum of the parts).
-By this time, every hunter I know will have developed a deep affection and fascination with the species, and maybe even individual animal, being hunted.
+By this time, hunters develop a deep affection and fascination with the species they hunt.

 It might be better represented by this photo.